 The Psychological Services Center (PSC) was established in 1971 as a facility for training, service, and research at Oklahoma State University.
-Within the PSC is the Marriage and Family Clinic (MFC), which specializes in treatment of marital, premarital, and family problems.
-These clinics are operated by the Department of Psychology through the College of Arts and Science.
+The clinic is operated by the Department of Psychology through the College of Arts and Sciences.
 The PSC is located in 118 North Murray Hall on the OSU campus and is accessible to individuals with a physical disability.

 Services: The PSC provides services to children, adolescents, and adults.
 Services are available to residents of Stillwater and the surrounding community, as well as to OSU students, faculty, and staff.
 The PSC offers a variety of psychological services, including but not limited to: